 6.58.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.58 applies to Fortran since Fortran started in the 1950’s using line-oriented and unstructured code, has been revised and updated on regular cycles since that time and has a number of deprecated language features.
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.58 applies to Fortran.
+Fortran was originally defined using line-oriented and unstructured code, has been revised and updated on regular cycles since that time and has a number of deprecated language features.

 Because they are still used in some programs, many processors support features of previous revisions of the Fortran standard that were deleted in later versions of the Fortran standard.
 These are listed in Annex B.1 of the Fortran standard.
-In addition, there are features of earlier revisions of Fortran that are still in the standard but are redundant and might be replaced by better methods.
-They are described in small font in the standard and are summarized in Annex B.2.
-Any use of these deleted and obsolescent features might produce semantic results not in accord with the modern programmer’s expectations.
-They might be beyond the knowledge of modern code reviewers.
+In addition, there are features of earlier revisions of Fortran that are still in the standard but are redundant and for which better methods are available in ISO/IEC 1539-1:2018.
+The obsolescent features are identified by small font in the standard and are summarized in Annex B.2 of that standard.
+Any use of these deleted and obsolescent features may produce results not in accord with the modern programmer’s expectations and can be beyond the knowledge of modern code reviewers.

-6.58.2 Avoidance mechanisms for language users
+Avoidance mechanisms for language users

-Use the processor to detect and identify obsolescent or deleted features and replace them by better methods.
+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can use the processor to detect and identify obsolescent or deleted features and replace them by better methods.

 6.59 Concurrency – Activation [CGA]

-6.59.1 Applicability to language6.59.2 Guidance to language users
+6.59.1 Applicability to language

-TBD
+The vulnerability described in ISO/IEC 24772-1 clause 6.59 is applicable to Fortran during program activation; however the semantics of Fortran do not separate the consequences of failure during activation from failures during general execution, hence the vulnerabilities involved in activation are subsumed by the vulnerabilities described in clause 6.62 Concurrency -- Premature termination.

+Images in Fortran all start asynchronously but the mechanism is not specified by the language.
+Failure of an image can be detected by an executing image by executing one of the intrinsic functions failed_images and image_status, or by examining the status variable after executing a statement that involves access to data on another image.

+The construct do concurrent gives permission to execute a set of iterations of a loop body in parallel but the mechanisms by which this is achieved are not specified.
+It is the responsibility of the implementation to indicate that the image has failed if it is unable to execute the construct.

+6.59.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.59.5;

+At the start of the program insert a sync all statement with an iostat= specifier to ensure that all images are executing.

 6.60 Concurrency – Directed termination [CGT]

-6.60.1 Applicability to language

-TBD

-6.60.2 Guidance to language users
+The vulnerability as described in ISO/IEC 24772-1 clause 6.60 does not apply to Fortran, since termination of another image is not supported by Fortran except for the termination of all images by the error stop statement.
 6.61 Concurrent data access [CGX]

 6.61.1 Applicability to language